maiaiai21/auto-expense-tracker/README.md

 # Automated Expense Tracker
 ### The Automated Expense Tracker is a local Android application designed to automate personal finance tracking.
 Instead of manually entering expenses, the app reads transaction SMS messages from your inbox and uses a locally hosted Large Language Model (LLM) to extract key details like the Merchant, Amount, and Category.

-All data is processed and stored locally on your device, ensuring 100% privacy with no data ever sent to the cloud.

 #### Tech Stack :
 - App : Flutter (Android)
 - Backend API : FastAPI